cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ### New Messages
 In what follows, we describe the new messages that Permissionless ICS introduces, and on how those can be used.
-We then, describe how we can utilize those messages with our existing codebase.
+Then, we describe how to utilize these messages with our existing codebase.

 #### Launch a Consumer Chain
 To prepare a consumer chain for launch, we issue a `MsgLaunchConsumerChain` message that is as follows: